pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 The education you provide today will compound across generations, ensuring that wealth serves your family rather than corrupting it, and that each generation builds upon the previous one's success.

-In the next chapter, we'll explore succession planningâ€”the process of transitioning leadership and ownership to the next generation, ensuring continuity and sustainability for your dynasty.
+In the next chapter, we'll explore succession planningâ€”the process of transitioning leadership and ownership to the next generation, ensuring continuity and sustainability for your Legacy.

 ---